Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/29/2025</td>
+<td align="center">1/30/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW0341/because-i-met-you">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUW3P5M/haru-vs-gaku">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After a bad experience in junior high, where her social anxiety was worsened by bullying,<br>Uka Ishimori decides to change herself and the way she lives her life.
-Her first<br>step is applying to Hachimitsu High School.
-Its attractions?
-A more relaxed school atmosphere, and<br>the gruff but handsome Kai Miura.</p>
+<p align="center">Rinrin is furious when she learns the game development project was merely a pawn, but<br>Gaku stops her from going to speak with Haru.
+If Gaku must fight Haru, then<br>he'd rather do it his way.
+He reveals the situation to Sakura's team, and together<br>they plan to create a game that exceeds what Haru planned for them.
+That said,<br>it's a difficult task for a team that's never produced a hit game before.</p>
 </td>
 </tr>
 </table>